Looking After Your Child

 As a parent, helping your child to be well and healthy when they're young – and helping them to look after themselves as they grow into young people – will benefit their future health.
 For instance, if they have lots of chest infections, their lungs are more likely to get scarred which can lead to breathing problems.

 People with CGD do sometimes get sore gums and mouth ulcers.
 Not looking after your teeth makes it really easy for bugs to get into the blood and cause an infection.
 To avoid this remember to help young children brush their teeth in the morning after breakfast and before they go to bed.
 Encourage older children and youngsters to do the same.
+Where possible we recommend that you use an electric toothbrush.
+You can ask your dentist which one they recommend.
+Use any toothpaste available in the shops containing fluoride.
 Using a mouthwash can help to keep sore gums and mouth ulcers away.

 It is important that your child sees the dentist at least every six months.
 Make sure you tell them your child has CGD and that if they have to have a tooth out, or other dental work which might make their gums bleed, they'll need to take extra antibiotics before and after their trip to the dentist.
 This is to make sure they don't get an infection.
 Ask your doctor or CGD nurse about this when planning a trip to the dentist.